-The Undergraduate Research Project Competition (USRESP) is a competition for research projects conducted by undergraduate students.
+The Undergraduate Research Project Competition (USRESP) is a competition for research projects conducted by undergraduate statistics and data science students.

 The USRESP Submission Form can be found HERE.

 Project Scope for USRESP Competition:

-The research project competition is for undergraduate students who conduct research projects coming from activities like summer research projects, senior capstone course research projects, independent research projects (e.g., independent studies), Honor's college research projects, or extensions of class research projects.
+The research project competition is for undergraduate statistics and data science students who conduct research projects coming from activities like summer research projects, senior capstone course research projects, independent research projects (e.g., independent studies), Honor's college research projects, or extensions of class research projects.
 Some submissions to USRESP are applied research projects using existing statistical/analytical techniques to solve real world problems, while others are methodological research involving statistical applications or simulation studies evaluating different techniques.

 Who may participate?

 - The competition is open to any undergraduate student globally.

 - Students may work individually or in groups (max.
 4).
 All participants must be undergraduate students at the time they conducted the research, but may have recently graduated.

 - Research must have been completed between May 1, 2023 and June 12, 2024.

 - Each student can be the author or a co-author of only one USRESP project submitted.

 - DataFest projects should be submitted to the USCLAP competition (choose "DataFest" as the course; it will compete with projects from Intermediate level courses).

 - If your project is a class project that is required or optional for intermediate-level statistics or data science course(s) that you are taking, and your project involves analyzing real data using the techniques learned from the current or earlier courses, you may want to consider submitting your project to the USCLAP competition instead.

 The winning projects will be featured on the CAUSE web site and announced in the Amstat News journal published by the American Statistical Association.
 The authors of the winning projects may also be invited to present their work at the Electronic Undergraduate Statistics Conference.
 Cash prizes will be awarded to winning projects!